robertmryan/download-manager/README.md

 The `Download` class defines a delegate protocol, `DownloadDelegateProtocol`, to inform the `delegate` regarding the success or failure of a download.
 There are three relevant methods:

-- The `downloadDidFinishLoading:` informs the delegate that the download finished successfully;
+- The `downloadDidFinishLoading:` informs the delegate that the individual download finished successfully;
 - The `downloadDidFail:` informs the delegate that the download failed for some reason; and
 - The `downloadDidReceiveData:` is called to inform the delegate of the progress of a download as it proceeds.